Virgin Logo

 The word, handwritten and underlined with a single line, was just that.
 The lettering soars steeply, conveying the Sex Pistols’ recklessness and reflecting the company’s values.
 It conveys a commitment to providing the best service, the latest technology, and everything admirable.

-The blurring of the font was added to the logo in the nineties.
+The font blurring was added to the logo in the nineties.
 The word was spray-painted on a wooden board and looked very original.
 The lettering seemed to consist of individually sprayed blotches.
 The management liked the version and started using it.
 The board still hangs in the executive director’s office.

 2006 – today